Eurasian Watermilfoil submerged pond weed

 Grass carp can NOT be used to manage watermilfoil.
 This is not a desired weed species that they want to eat.

-Navigate granular herbicide is an excellent treatment option.
+Navigate granular herbicide is an excellent treatment option for Myriophyllum spp.
 This is a systemic herbicide that will provide long term control of milfoil weed.
-Early season control is ideal.
+Early season application of Navigate is recommended for best results.

 Sonar provides excellent control with granular and liquid treatment options.
 This is a long term treatment that kills the roots of pond weeds.
 This treatment can take 30-60 days for complete control.
 Because this is a “slow kill”, this provides fish with a safe treatment that does not deplete oxygen levels.